 Approximately 390,000 borrowers live in Arkansas, and $13 billion in student loan debt belongs to state residents, according to a report released by the Education Data Initiative in April.
 The average student loan debt in Arkansas is $33,333 and nearly 18% of the state’s borrowers owe less than $5,000.

-Through Biden’s plan, the U.S. Department of Education will provide up to $20,000 in debt cancellation to Pell Grant recipients and up to $10,000 in debt relief to non-grant recipients.
+Last week President Biden announced the Department of Education will provide up to $20,000 in debt cancellation to Pell Grant recipients and up to $10,000 in debt relief to non-grant recipients.
 Eligible borrowers must have an income of less than $125,000 for individuals and $250,000 for married couples.

 More information about the plan is available here.